bantmen/procman/README.md

 # Installation

-Download the relevant binary from the [latest release](https://github.com/bantmen/procman/releases/latest).
+Download your system's binary from the [latest release](https://github.com/bantmen/procman/releases/latest).
+Releases are done automatically on every merge.

 # Usage